-Non-fossil carbon bearing fuels (e.g. landfill gas, wood and wood waste, etc.) may also be combusted in stationary sources in the power/utility sector.
+Non-fossil carbon bearing fuels (e.g., landfill gas, wood and wood waste, etc.) may also be combusted in stationary sources in the power/utility sector.
 International consensus on the net impact on climate from the combustion of biofuels has not yet been reached.
 You should not report biogenic CO_2 emissions as GHG emissions.
 However, it is important to identify the contribution of these emissions as a part of your overall activities.
 Thus, you must identify and report biomass CO_2 emissions as "biogenic emissions," in a category separate from fossil fuel emissions.
 Note that CH_4 and N_2O emissions from the combustion of biomass are not considered biogenic and should be calculated and reported as part of your direct emissions inventory.
-For transparency, in CARROT biogenic emissions may be reported in the Optionally Reported category.
-Power/utility companies must, however, separately disclose power generation and purchases, as well as the corresponding CO_2 emissions, from biogenic sources in the PUP Report.